Introducing North Ayrshire's new Members of the Scottish Youth Parliament

-The results have named Emily Nix from Irvine and Aaran McDonald from Kilwinning as MSYPs for Cunninghame South.
+The results have named Logan Gilmour and Mais Al Diri as MSYPs for Cunninghame North.

-With Erin McCluskey from Kilbirnie and David MacDonald from Beith being elected to be the voice of their peers in Cunninghame North.
+With Justin Jones and Pyper Quayle being elected to be the voice of their peers in Cunninghame South.

-In their roles as MSYPs, Emily, Aaran, Erin and David will take part in local youth forums, consult with their peers on a range of issues and lobby senior politicians on things that matter the most to young people in their constituencies.
+In their roles as MSYPs, Logan, Mais, Justin and Pyper will take part in local youth forums, Locality Partnerships and Joint Cabinet where young people and North Ayrshire Council’s Cabinet discuss matters raised by young people through the Youth Citizenship and Participation Framework.
+They will also consult with their peers on a range of issues and lobby senior politicians on things that matter the most to young people in their constituencies.

-They will officially take on the role in June this year for a two year period.
+They will officially take on the role in June next year for a two-year period.

-Speaking about the elections, North Ayrshire’s Returning Officer, Craig Hatton, said: “I would like to congratulate Emily, Aaran, Erin and David on being elected as North Ayrshire new MSYPs.
+Speaking about the elections, North Ayrshire’s Returning Officer, Craig Hatton, said: “I would like to congratulate Logan, Mais, Justin and Pyper on being elected as North Ayrshire’s new MSYPs.

 “The Scottish Youth Parliament gives young people a platform which allows their voices to be heard.

-“And here in North Ayrshire, the Members of the Scottish Youth Parliament can make a positive difference to the lives of their peers, and help to ensure that the Council is aware of the issues which affect young people.
+“Here in North Ayrshire, the Members of the Scottish Youth Parliament can make a positive difference to the lives of their peers and help to ensure that the Council is aware of the issues which affect young people.

 “I am confident they will do a great job in representing North Ayrshire’s young people and I look forward to working with them.

-“I would also wish to commend our current MSYPs Aaran, Chloe, Eilidh and Cadely for the dedication they have shown, both individually and collectively, in representing our young people and North Ayrshire in such a positive way.”
+“I would also wish to commend our current MSYPs Aaran, Emily and Erin for the dedication they have shown, both individually and collectively, in representing our young people and North Ayrshire in such a positive way.”

-Councillor Shaun Macaulay, North Ayrshire’s Youth Champion added: “It takes guts, dedication and a real passion to make a difference to put yourself forward for an election – so well done to each and every single one of the candidates for stepping up and putting themselves in the running.
+“It takes guts to put yourself forward for an election, and for that, all of the candidates should be incredibly proud of themselves for stepping up and putting themselves in the running.

-“I thoroughly look forward to working with Emily, Aaran, Erin and David when they take up post as our new MSYPs in June.”
+“I thoroughly look forward to working with Logan, Mais, Justin and Pyper when they take up post as our new MSYPs in June 2022.”